EduVencovsky/Binary-Tree-Bin-Packing-Algorithm/README.md

 # Binary Tree Bin Packing Algorithm
-Binary Tree Bin Packing Algorithm implementation in C.
+This was a project for Algorithm Complexity class and it's a implementation in C of Binary Tree Bin Packing Algorithm.
+The original Algorithm can be found in https://codeincomplete.com/posts/bin-packing/